 According to the non-profit’s site, A Soldier’s Journey Home is the outcome and passion of a group of people who will forever remember September 11, 2001, but most importantly, have not forgotten what we as a nation felt like on September 12, 2001.

-That devastating day that will always be remembered prompted a new age that resulted in many of our nation’s men and women being sent overseas.
+That terrible day that will always be remembered prompted a new age that resulted in many of our nation’s men and women being deployed.
 A Soldier’s Journey Home wants to give their support and make sure these servicemen and servicewomen and their families know that their sacrifice does not go unnoticed.

-“These soldiers have gone to fight overseas for us and our freedom, so this is the least we can do to show our gratitude,” said Stephen.
-Stephen was proud to be a part of such an incredible organization and has been working with A Soldier’s Journey Home for many months.
+“These soldiers have left to fight overseas for us and our freedom, so this is the least we can do to show our gratitude,” said Stephen.
+Stephen was honored to be a part of such an incredible organization and has been working with A Soldier’s Journey Home for the past several months.
 He is excited to now be the project coordinator for the group.

 “This was our first home build as our own non-profit group,” said Stephen.
-Many of the volunteers and the board members had been helping with other organizations that help to rebuild after devastating events, including helping after Hurricane Katrina.
+Several of the volunteers and the board members had been helping with other organizations that help to rebuild after tragedy, including helping after Hurricane Katrina.
 A Soldier’s Journey home was set-up in 2015 to focus on our men and women returning home.

-Peachtree Service Experts is proud to welcome home Lance Corporal Cody Evans and we thank all of our men and women who serve and their families who sacrifice so much for all of us here at home.
+Peachtree Service Experts is proud to welcome home Lance Corporal Cody Evans and we thank all of our servicemen and servicewomen and their families who sacrifice so much for all of us here at home.
 We salute you.